JonasBrusokas/ModelarDB-1/docs/user-guide.md

 With this dimensionn defined you can the specify correlations between the different dimensions in the following way

 ```
-# Timeseries are correlated if level 1 of the Location dimension (country) is France
+# Data points are correlated if level 1 of the Location dimension (country) is France
 modelardb.correlation Location 1 France
-# Timeseries are correlated if level 2 of the Location dimension (region) is Bordeaux
+# Data points are correlated if level 2 of the Location dimension (region) is Bordeaux
 modelardb.correlation Location 2 Bordeaux
 ```